dbirulia/android-lollipop-exercise-master/README.md

 1. It uses a `RecyclerView` to display a list of contacts.
 2. `CardView` is used to display each contact in the list.
-3. Add ripple effect to `CardView` to provide touch feedback.
+3. Has ripple effect to `CardView` to provide touch feedback.
-4. Use `Palette` to add dynamic color to contact item's background.
+4. Uses `Palette` to add dynamic color to contact item's background.
 Use the same color as the accent color for the views in details screen.
-5. Add shared element activity transition to provide a seamless experience by emphasizing continuity between activity transitions.
+5. Uses shared element activity transition to provide a seamless experience by emphasizing continuity between activity transitions.
-6. Add a floating action button, clicking on which should enable you to directly place a call to your contact.
+6. Has a floating action button, clicking on which should enable you to directly place a call to your contact.

 ## Libraries